-Reason for the change Additional information Withdrawal from your course (whether permanent or temporary) You are obliged to contact us as soon as possible so that any future payments that may be due to you can be stopped.
+Reason for the change Additional information Withdrawal from your course (whether permanent or temporary) You are obliged to contact us as soon as possible and within one month of the event so that any future payments that may be due to you can be stopped.
 Your university must then officially advise us of your last date of attendance and you will be advised of any over or underpayment by email.
 Rejoining your course after a period of absence You may be entitled to payment from the month in which you resumed training, subject to you continuing to meet the general NHS LSF eligibility criteria.
 Transfer to any other course at the same or a different university We would need to determine whether your new course is eligible for NHS LSF.
 NHS LSF may not be available if you start the same course and course year again, whether at the same or a different university.
 You may be advised to wait until you enter your next course year to apply.
-Interruption to training due to maternity or adoption Students who are on an authorised period of maternity or adoption leave from their course may be considered for continued payments of the Training Grant, Parental Support and the Exceptional Support Fund for up to 52 weeks.
-Your university will need to notify us of the dates of your authorised absence for any payments to continue being made to you.
 Absence from your course due to certified illness or injury Where students are absent from their course for more than 60 days and are no longer in active study, NHS LSF will be withdrawn from the 61st day.
 If you return to your course at a later date, funding may be reinstated once we have received notification of this from your university.
 If you return in a new academic year, you will need to re-apply for NHS LSF.